At Lovelace Medical Center, we are proud to offer a 12-bed dedicated stroke unit with 24/7 neurology and neurosurgery coverage.

 By living our commitment to Excellence… Always!

-After undergoing an on-site evaluation and demonstrating compliance with nationally developed standards for stroke care, Lovelace Medical Center has earned The Joint Commission's Gold Seal of Approval™ for certification as a Primary Stroke Center.
+After undergoing an on-site evaluation and demonstrating compliance with nationally developed standards for stroke care, Lovelace Medical Center has earned DNV-GL accreditation for certification as a Primary Stroke Center.

-The Joint Commission's Primary Stroke Center Certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association's statements and guidelines for stroke care.
-The Joint Commission launched the program—the nation's first—in 2003.
-A list of programs certified by The Joint Commission is available at www.qualitycheck.org.
+DNV-GL’s Primary Stroke Center Certification is based on elements from their NIAHO® hospital accreditation standards, as well as requirements from the Guidelines of the Brain Attack Coalition and recommendations of the American Stroke Association.
+A list of programs certified by DNV-GL is available at www.dnvglhealthcare.com.

 The Get With The Guidelines award recognizes Lovelace Medical Center's commitment and success in implementing excellent care for stroke patients, according to evidence-based guidelines.